Vice President and Associate Provost

 Rev. Daniel G. Groody, C.S.C., Associate Professor of Theology and Global Affairs

 Father Dan Groody, associate professor of theology and global affairs, was appointed vice president and associate provost in 2019.
-He assists the provost in areas including internationalization and lifelong learning as well as external department and program reviews and other academy-related responsibilities.
+In this capacity, he oversees the DeBartolo Performing Arts Center, the Center for University Advising, and the Snite Museum of Art.
+He also assists the provost in areas including internationalization and lifelong learning as well as external department and program reviews and other academy-related responsibilities.
 In addition to his role in the provost’s office, he serves as a Fellow and Trustee of the University.

 Father Groody is the founding director of the Global Leadership Program within Notre Dame’s Kellogg Institute for International Studies and the adviser for discernment and discovery for the University’s Inspired Leadership Initiative.
 An internationally recognized expert on migration and refugee issues whose papers and books have been translated into seven languages, he is the author of Globalization, Spirituality, and Justice: Navigating the Path to Peace and Border of Death, Valley of Life: An Immigrant Journey of Heart and Spirit.
 He has edited or co-edited four books on poverty, justice, and migration.